 - The importance of identifying and developing high potential leadership talent from within the hospital is vital to address the challenge of future ready leadership for the system.
 Forty-five percent of current Ontario hospital Presidents and CEOs were promoted directly from within their hospital, and that percentage has been on the rise.

 October 2022, Proximity Institute.

 Proximity’s long-term ambition is to work collaboratively with Ontario hospitals to identify, develop and ready a quality pipeline of emerging CEO talent.
 This will be achieved through four interrelated sequential phases of work: CEO succession management practices; high potential talent identification practices; and accelerated leadership development practices, pathways and investments for high potential talent, leading to a more coherent and integrated leadership development response across Ontario hospitals.

-In addition to this focused agenda, Proximity seeks to deploy leadership development opportunistically in response to selected leadership priorities that matter most to Ontario hospital CEOs.
+In addition to this focused agenda, Proximity seeks to deploy leadership development opportunistically in response to selected leadership priorities that matter most to Ontario hospital Presidents and CEOs.